UST-QuAntiL/nisq-analyzer-content/compiler-selection/README.md

 # compiler-selection

+This repository contains the docker-compose and sample circuits for the compilation of a certain quantum circuit for several quantum compilers supporting the selection of the most suitable compiled circuit and execute it.

-# Dockerized compiler-selection
+## Dockerized compiler-selection

-Docker Compose file for running the entire compiler-selection.
+Docker Compose file for running the entire compiler-selection environment.

 The fastest way to get started is using [Docker Compose](https://docs.docker.com/compose/):